aws-samples/amazon-neptune-graph-virtualization/README.md

 - In a separate tab in your browser, go to the ECS console.
 Find the running task for the ontop-lake table.
 Get its private IP address and copy it.

 - In a separate tab in your browser, go to the SageMaker console.
 Open Jupyter.
-In Jupyter, open climate-data-queryes.ipynb and follow the steps.
+In Jupyter, open climate-data-queryes.ipynb and replace any IP addresses referenced in the queries with the private IP address of the ECS task.
+Run the queries.

 ## Security